AlexKitov/datasciencecoursera/Reproducible Research/PeerAssessment1/PA1_template.md

 # Reproducible Research: Peer Assessment 1

-## Loading and preprocessing the data
+## Loading and pre-processing the data

-The code checks for the existance of the `activity.csv` in the working directory.
-If the file does not exist the script checks for `activity.zip` and inzips the file.
-If the `activity.zip` does not exist the code downloads the .zip file unzips it adn reads the data from `activity.csv` If there is a problem with the internet connection `download.file` throws a message `method = "internla"` beacsue the `URL = https`
+The code checks for the existence of the `activity.csv` in the working directory.
+If the file does not exist the script checks for `activity.zip` and unzips the file.
+If the `activity.zip` does not exist the code downloads the .zip file unzips it and reads the data from `activity.csv` If there is a problem with the internet connection `download.file` throws a message `method = "internal"` because the `URL = https`

 ```r